Stochastic Thermodynamics of Micromagnetics with Spin Torque: Introduction

 In the previous work~\cite{LLG-1}, we studied the stochastic thermodynamics of a micro-magnet coupled to a magnetic field.
 With the magnetic field fixed, such a system converges to a thermodynamic equilibrium state that obeys detailed balance and has no entropy production.
 The probability current at equilibrium is however non-vanishing, due to the existence of so-called reversible current which does not contribute to dissipation.

 In the present work, we consider a micro-magnet driven by a non-conservative torque called {\em spin-current torque} or {\em spin-torque}, which arises due to interaction with a spin-polarized current.
-Although interaction between spin-current and magnetization is of quantum origin~\cite{Stiles2006}, the resulting dynamics of the magnetization can be still described by the classical LL equation augmented by a new term~\cite{Slonczewski1996,Berger1996,Brataas-Nature-materials-2012}.
+Although interaction between spin-current and magnetization is of quantum origin~\cite{Stiles2006}, the resulting dynamics of the magnetization can be still described by the classical {Landau-Lifshitz equation} augmented by a new term~\cite{Slonczewski1996,Berger1996,Brataas-Nature-materials-2012}.
 In this work, we shall incorporate stochasticity into this dynamics and study its stochastic thermodynamics.
 We shall find a novel effect called {\em entropy pumping}, which we argue represents the exchange of entropy between the system and the spin-current that does not involve dissipation.
 The effect of entropy pumping was firstly discovered by Kim and Qian~\cite{Kim2004,Kim2007} some time ago in Hamiltonian system driven by velocity dependent forces.

 This work is organized as follows.
-In Sec.~\ref{sec:LLGS} we derive the stochastic Landau-Lifshitz-Slonczewski ({\em s-LLS}) equation, which describes the Langevin dynamics of a micro-magnet coupled both to a magnetic field and to a spin-torque, and discuss the conditions of local detailed balance.
+In Sec.~\ref{sec:LLGS} we derive the stochastic Landau-Lifshitz-Slonczewski ({\em sLLS}) equation, which describes the Langevin dynamics of a micro-magnet coupled both to a magnetic field and to a spin-torque, and discuss the conditions of local detailed balance.
 In Sec.~\ref{sec:ST} we develop the theory of stochastic thermodynamics.
 We establish the first and second laws of thermodynamics, and discuss the effect of entropy pumping.
-In Sec.~\ref{sec:FT} we prove a fluctuation theorem for the joint distribution of work and pumped entropy, and verify it using numerical simulation.
+In Sec.~\ref{sec:FT} we { derive} the fluctuation theorem for the joint distribution of work and pumped entropy, and verify it using numerical simulation.
 Finally in Sec.~\ref{sec:conclusion} we draw the concluding remarks.